jmarhee/operating-kubernetes/content/posts/kubernetes-network-benchmarking.md

 This example, as you saw, was intended to benchmark the performance of the SDN Overlay Network, however, this test can be re-run for the `host` network by adding the `hostNetwork: true` option to the server `Pod` and client `Job` specs--this, however, requires [a permissive PodSecurityPolicy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#host-namespaces).

+In this scenario, you might, for example, submit `Job` client requests from a remote cluster to test things like replication over a WAN, or from within cluster, just physical networking between nodes if there are performance issues that are not manifest in the overlay.

 One can run different types of tests by overriding the default behavior of the `jmarhee/iperf` container (starting a server using `iperf -s`), using the `command` key in the Pod and Job specs and [modifying the `iperf` benchmarking to be done](https://openmaniak.com/iperf.php), respectively.